suwebdev/wats4000-up-and-running/README.md

 npm install

 # serve with hot reload at localhost:8080
-npm run dev
+npm run serve

 # build for production with minification
 npm run build

-# build for production and view the bundle analyzer report
-npm run build --report
 ```

-For detailed explanation on how Vue works, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For detailed explanation on how Vue works, check out the [guide](https://cli.vuejs.org/guide/) and [docs for vue-loader](https://cli.vuejs.org/config/#css-loaderoptions).